itspriddle/josh.fail/_posts/2022-06-30-osi-layer-mnemonic.md

 And a couple OSI layer mnemonics which work from the bottom up:

 - Please Do Not Throw Sausage Pizza Away
-- Please Do Not Touch Sally's Pretty Ass
 - Please Do Not Touch Steve's Pet Alligator

 And a handy table with the layer number and an example: